Our quick guide to Stamp Duty Land Tax (SDLT)

 They say its one of the only certainties in life, so here is our quick guide to tax on your new home.

-When buying a residential property in England with a value greater than £125,000 you will be liable to pay a tax calculated on the value of the property.
+When buying a residential property in England, you may be liable to pay a tax depending on the value of the property.
 This tax is called Stamp Duty Land Tax or SDLT for short.

 £0 to £125,000 - 0%

-For example, if you buy a Freehold house for £450,000, the SDLT you will pay is calculated as:
+For example, if you buy a Freehold house for £550,000, the SDLT you will pay will be:

 0% on the first £125,000 = £0